 - All signatures on the contractual agreement must be notarized at the time of signing.

 - The agreement must have a contract date.

 - It must specify rates for services that are comparable to the rates charged by commercial care providers located in the same general area.

-The arrangement requirements explained above are for payment on a weekly or other pay-as-you-go basis, but some states permit payment of a lump sum to cover future care for the remainder of a care recipient’s lifetime.
+The contract requirements explained above are for payment on a weekly or other pay-as-you-go basis, but some states permit lump sum payments to cover future care for the remainder of a care recipient’s lifetime.
 Because the latter arrangement can involve a large amount of money, it must be done carefully to avoid it backfiring as a gift.
 For this reason, it may be wise to consult a reputable elder law attorney or legal professional with Medicaid planning expertise.